veres-one/docs.veres.one/docs/network/governance.md

 ## Veres One Community Group

-The Veres One Community Group is run out of the W3C and does most of the work directing the development and management of the Veres One Blockchain.
-Anyone who cares to show up for Veres One Community Group meetings on a regular basis gets a say.
-Minutes of every meeting will be saved in a public repo.
-You can [join the Community Group here](https://www.w3.org/community/veres-one/).
+The W3C Veres One Community Group directs the development and management of the Veres One Blockchain.
+Meetings are open to the public and minutes are made available in a public github repository.
+Anyone can [join the Community Group here](https://www.w3.org/community/veres-one/).

-Participants may include representatives of non-profit organizations who care about privacy and self-administered identity management as well as for-profit entities such as Accelerators who utilize the Veres One Blockchain to provide services to customers.
-Community Group decisions are made by consensus and sent to the Board of Governors for review.
+Participants include representatives of non-profit organizations interested in privacy and self-administered identity management as well as for-profit entities such as Accelerators who utilize the Veres One Blockchain to provide services to customers.
+Community Group decisions are made by consensus and sent to the Board of Governors for review and voting.

 ## Board of Governors Checks and Balances

 The Board of Governors is responsible for ensuring the stability of the socio-political and economic operation of the Veres One Network.

-The Board of Governors must approve decisions made by the community group unless the decision violates the mission of the Veres One Project.
+The Board of Governors must approve decisions made by the community group.

 Nodes provide checks and balances against the Board of Governors by refusing to run software that does not take their needs into account.